Top 10 Jobs to Help Fight Climate Change

 If you've already got a bachelor's degree and are instead looking to change careers, consider enrolling in a graduate program.
-Many master's programs concentrate specifically on climate science, such as George Mason University's MS in climate science and Cornell University's MS in atmospheric science.
+Many master's programs concentrate specifically on climate science, such as George Mason University's MS in climate science.

 Still not sure what degree to get so you can pursue a career battling climate change?
 It might help to think about the job you want before planning out how to get it.
 Below are some of the most popular climate change career paths.

 - Job Growth Rate (2020-30): 9% for all lawyers

 - Median Annual Salary (May 2020): $126,930 for all lawyers

 - Educational Requirements: Prospective environmental lawyers must obtain a law degree and pass a state's bar exam.

 Environmental lawyers work for law firms that focus on sustainability, renewable energy, and climate change; they can also work for a government agency.
 These attorneys might challenge a business that broke certain sustainability guidelines, for example.

 To become an environmental lawyer, you must earn a juris doctor degree from an accredited law school and pass your state's bar examination.
 Many colleges offer environmental law as a concentration.

 - Educational Requirements: Bachelor's degree in meteorology or a closely related field.
 Research positions typically require a master's degree or a Ph.D.